ArthurJDurand/MDT-TS-and-Scripts/README.md

 pre.ps1
 If the deployed Windows edition is set according to OEM license during OS deployment, "DeploymentShare\\$OEM$\\$1\Recovery\OEM\pre.ps1" should be edited to activate the non-pro edition by replacing the following

+'''
-'$OPK = (Get-WmiObject -query 'select * from SoftwareLicensingService').OA3xOriginalProductKey
+$OPK = (Get-WmiObject -query 'select * from SoftwareLicensingService').OA3xOriginalProductKey
 $OPKDesc = (Get-WmiObject -query 'select * from SoftwareLicensingService').OA3xOriginalProductKeyDescription
 if (($OPKDesc -like "*Professional*") -and (-not ([string]::IsNullOrWhiteSpace($OPKDesc)))) {
   cscript C:\Windows\System32\slmgr.vbs /ipk $OPK cscript C:\Windows\System32\slmgr.vbs /ato
 }
-'
+'''

 with

+'''
-'$OPK = (Get-WmiObject -query 'select * from SoftwareLicensingService').OA3xOriginalProductKey
+$OPK = (Get-WmiObject -query 'select * from SoftwareLicensingService').OA3xOriginalProductKey
 if (-not ([string]::IsNullOrWhiteSpace($OPKDesc)))
 {
   cscript C:\Windows\System32\slmgr.vbs /ipk $OPK cscript C:\Windows\System32\slmgr.vbs /ato
 }
-'
+'''

 Limiting the local group policies to Pro edition by replacing the following line